-Our lawyers have extensive knowledge of wage and overtime law, including the FLSA and similar state laws.
+Employment law cases can be stressful, but our lawyers have extensive knowledge of wage and overtime law, including the Fair Labor Standards Act (FLSA) and similar state wage and hour laws.
 They are committed to fighting back on your behalf and holding employers accountable for committed violations.

 Ordering an employer to make up the difference between what the employee was paid and the amount they should have been paid is a common remedy for wage violations.
 This sum is often referred to as “back pay.”
 Typically, a two-year statute of limitations applies to the recovery of back pay, but if the violation is willful, a three-year statute of limitations applies.

-The Missouri Employee Rights and Employment Discrimination Center has a track record of success in wage disputes.
-Reach out to us so we can fight this battle with you.
+The Missouri Employee Rights and Employment Discrimination Center has a track record of success when dealing with disputes regarding wage and hour laws.
+Reach out to us and schedule a free initial consultation so we can fight this battle with you.